Top 10 TV Shows of 1973: Nielsen Ratings & Prime-Time Takeover

 That mix is what makes 1973 so strong.
 It is not just one trend winning.
 It is a whole new balance of power.
 The old giants are still around, but they no longer define the entire medium by themselves.
 Now they have to live beside sharper sitcoms, slicker urban dramas, and branded movie-style events that feel more modern and more strategically programmed.

-For Gen X, 1973 is the year prime time stops feeling transitional and starts feeling locked into the decade’s real personality.
+For a lot of us who came to these shows in first runs, reruns or both, 1973 is where prime time stops feeling transitional and starts feeling locked into the decade’s real personality.

 What was the most watched TV show of 1973?